Quarantine and Isolation: What to Know

 -

-Do not travel if you are in quarantine or isolation.
-Travel only when your provider or health officials say it's OK.
+Do not travel if you're in quarantine or isolation.
+Travel only when your provider or health officials say it's okay.

 -